FOR BETTER BALANCED BEEF

-An Estimated Breeding Value (EBV) or Breeding Value (BV) is an estimate of how a particular animal is going to perform as a parent.
 Because parents only pass their genes onto their offspring and not the effects of the environment, EBVs are an estimate of only the genetic part of the difference in performance between animals.
 The percentage of this genetic part of the difference in performance is known as the heritability or the strength of the genetic influence in a particular trait.

 The Performance resulting from the activities of genes.